lolusername/OER_site_generate/README.md

    - No additional setup required

 3. **Share with Students**:
-   - Deploy to GitHub Pages
+   - Deploy to GitHub Pages (see Deployment section below)
-   - Share the URL with your students
+   - Share your GitHub Pages URL with your students
    - Update content as needed throughout the semester

 ## 📁 Project Structure